 All I-20 Forms: If you are currently residing in the U.S., provide photocopies of all 1-20 Certificate of Eligibility forms with the F-1 visa stamp, or DS-2019 (Certificate of Eligibility forms) with the J-1 visa stamp or any current visa status forms issued to you.
 Please mail copies of these to the UW Graduate School and the Master of Science in Business Analytics at the Milgard School of Business, University of Washington Tacoma.

 Login to the UW Graduate School Application and verify that your application is complete.
 Please note that all required materials must be received before your application can be evaluated.
 You may be contacted by the Milgard MSBA Program Office requesting additional material as needed.

 What you can expect after you have submitted your application:

-- Notification of Admission Decision: For applicants who complete the application process by the deadline, an admissions decision will be provided on a rolling basis.
+Notification of Admission Decision: For applicants who complete the application process by the deadline, an admissions decision will be provided within 3-6 weeks.
 All communication regarding the status of your application, including admission decisions, will be through electronic mail only.

 Post Admission Follow Up: If you are admitted to the Milgard School of Business MSBA program and choose to attend, please log back into your application page and follow the steps online.
 All admitted students will be asked to make a decision and pay their Enrollment Confirmation Deposit within one month of receiving an offer of admission into the incoming summer cohort.
 If no decision is made by the student, the program may choose to offer this seat to another applicant.
 Please contact firstname.lastname@example.org if additional time is required to make a decision.

 Applicants admitted from the waitlist may be given a shorter amount of time to convey a decision to the admissions team, depending on how close it is to the start of the program.